TheKoola/eosstracker/doc/EOSS-Install-PPA.md

 This will tell the tracker computer to pull down the latest list of software from each package archive it knows about, including the PPA you just added.

+Finally, the first time you add the PPA, you need to install the `eosstracker` package.
+This will add it to the list of packages that are installed on your machine.
+Enter the command:

+`sudo apt-get install eosstracker`

-You are now set with adding the EOSS PPA repository.
+You are now all set with adding the EOSS PPA repository.
 Future updates and upgrades will not require this step.

 ## Updating and Upgrading EOSS software packages